Eureeca/RobinCID/tests/testthat/_snaps/robin_estimate.md

       The consistency of post stratification is not checked as randomization_table is not provided.
     Output
       Method:  Post Stratification
-      Post stratification is done by the joint levels of the randomization variables specified by randomization_var_colnames.
+      Post stratification is done by variable s12 specified by stratify_by.
       Model :  y ~ xb + xc
       Family:  gaussian
-      EstimatedRandomization Probabilities (among the entire concurrent and eligible (ECE) population): trt.1 trt.2 Sample.Size Proportion Stratum
+      Estimated Randomization Probabilities (among the entire concurrent and eligible (ECE) population): trt.1 trt.2 Sample.Size Proportion Stratum
-      1  0.53  0.47         104          1       a
+      1  0.53  0.47         104       0.21       a
-      2  0.45  0.24         263          1       b
+      2  0.45  0.24         263       0.53       b
-      3  0.49  0.14         133          1       c
+      3  0.49  0.14         133       0.27       c

       Nominal Level:  0.05
       ---------------------------